-NOTE: This guidance is meant for corporations and other businesses that file their federal business income tax returns on IRS Form 1120.
+NOTE: This guidance is meant for S-Corporations, Limited Liability Companies, and other businesses that file their federal business income tax returns on IRS Form 1120-S.

 Paycheck Protection Program ("PPP") loans are intended to provide forgivable loans to help you during the ongoing economic uncertainty caused by COVID-19.
 There have been several updates to the program.
 Please see below for our current guidance.